Skip to main content

 All commas and periods “fall within quotation marks.”
 The only exception is where a page reference is given “at the end of the sentence” (pp. 463–64).
 (Note en-dash instead of hyphen in page citation.)

 When you cite an article or a book for the first time in a numbered endnote, do not supply only partial information about the source, even if you repeat some of what is already given in the main text.
-Provide complete information, including author’s full name and the work’s full title, in the citation’s initial endnote appearance.
+Provide complete information, including author’s full name and the work’s full title, in the citation’s first endnote appearance.
 In other words, we do not want a reference to Mark Twain’s Huckleberry Finn to take the reader to an endnote that reads: “17.
 (New York: Harcourt Brace, 1958), pp. 132–33.”
+Give all the normal information about author and title in the note.

 Also, please note that Chicago Manual of Style allows for insertion of capital or lower-case letters in quotations if warranted in the context.